romdalf/AaaS/doc/201/README.md

 metadata:
   name: foodmag-app
 ```
-The above YAML is a perfect small example to present the structure:
+The above YAML is a perfect small sized example to present the structure:
-1. reference to an API version (it could also refer to a specific API set like ```apps/vi```)
+1. reference to an API version (it could also refer to a specific API set like ```apps/v1```)
-1. reference to an API object like here ```Namespace``` to create, read, update, delete (CRUD)
+1. reference to an API object, ```Namespace```, CRUD operations
-1. reference to metadata which are usually to give/refer to a name to an object (and more)
+1. reference to metadata defining a name for the obeject
 1. indentation, indentation, indentation!

 To apply this configuration file, run the following:
 ```
-kubectl apply -f doc/201/foodmag-app/foodmag-app-namespace.yaml namespace/foodmag-app created
+kubectl apply -f doc/201/foodmag-app/v1/foodmag-app-namespace.yaml namespace/foodmag-app created
 ```
 The results will be followings: